compphil2mmae/compphil2mmae.github.io/content/authors/alexandra.zinke/_index.en.md

   - Alumnae & Alumni
 ---

-Alexandra Zinke was a postdoc at CompPhil²MMAE in 2017–2019.
-She is now *Full Professor for Theoretical Philosophy* at Goethe-University Frankfurt.
+Alexandra Zinke was a postdoctoral researcher at CompPhil²MMAE from 2017 to 2019.
+She then became a Junior Professor for Philosophy at the University of Tübingen (2019-2021) and a Tenure Track Professor for Theoretical Philosophy at the University of Stuttgart (2021-2022).
+Since 2022, she has been a Full Professor for Theoretical Philosophy at Goethe-University Frankfurt.
+Her research focuses on epistemology, philosophy of logic, and philosophy of science.